mullvad/dns-blocklists/README.md

 This is imported to our VPN servers frequently.

+We aim to update these lists on a weekly basis.
+You can view the latest update by selecting the commits to this repository.

 # Differences between VPN servers and DNS over TLS / HTTPS

 Please note that our DNS over TLS and DNS over HTTPS offerings only include ad blocking and tracker blocking.